Chairman and CEO, Cummins

 Prior to joining Cummins, Tom was an investment analyst and investment manager at Prudential Investment Corporation where he lived in both Singapore and Hong Kong.
 While at Stanford, he worked at Cummins as an intern and spent his summer working on the manufacturing line at the Cummins Midrange Engine plant in Walesboro, Indiana.
 He liked the values, the people and the business challenges he found at Cummins and decided to join full time in February 1993.

 Tom has been on the board of directors of Harley Davidson since 2008.
-He is also a board member of both the Energy Systems Network and Indiana Economic Development Corporation.
+He is also a board member of Energy Systems Network and a principal of the American Energy Innovation Council.

 For instance, Cummins currently is partnering with several private firms - including PACCAR Inc., Eaton Corporation and VanDyne SuperTurbo Inc. - and Oak Ridge National Laboratory and Purdue University - on a project under the Department of Energy’s SuperTruck program to significantly improve freight efficiency.